Biography of Swami Vivekananda

 The student did not respond, but the student asked for permission to ask the professor a question.
 When the professor gave permission, the student asked if there is any existence of cold, then the professor replied yes, why you do not feel cold?
 The student replied, Sorry Sir, your answer is wrong, there is no existence of cold.
 Only cold is realized only and only the absence of heat or heat.
 The cold itself has no existence.

 The student asked a question again, is there any existence of darkness or darkness?
 So the professor said again that yes it is only darkness at night.
 The student then replied that you are wrong again sir.
 Nothing like darkness has any existence of its own.
 Darkness is the absence of light.
 We always read about light and heat, not about cold or darkness.

 In the same way, Satan also has no existence.
 In reality, Satan realizes the absence of love, faith, and faith in God.
 Satan himself has no existence.

 He was none other than Swami Vivekananda.
-So that’s why today in this post we are going to tell about the biography of Swami Vivekananda, who recognizes Indian culture globally.
+So that’s why today in this post we are going to tell you about the biography of Swami Vivekananda, who recognizes Indian culture globally.

 ✫ Biography of Swami Vivekananda

 ➤ Swami Vivekananda’s Early Life